thewtex/thesis/tcd/tcd.rst

 bytes per sample, a one hour sessions contains *1,440,000*.
 This allows the data to be exported on a single 3.5" floppy disk, which has a capacity of 1,474,560 bytes per disk, for further examination.
-If the file size exceeds disk capacity, the Unix *split* and *cat* programs can be used to transder the dataset in pieces.
+If the file size exceeds disk capacity, the Unix *split* and *cat* programs can be used to transfer the dataset in pieces.

 ::